 Equal Shared Parental Responsibility

 Under the Act, both parents are presumed to have equal shared parental responsibility.
-Equal shared parental responsibility means both parents have an equal say on the major long-term issues impacting on the child and that they must make a genuine effort to engage with each other to reach a consensus when making major long-term decisions.
+Equal shared parental responsibility means both parents have an equal say on the major long-term issues impacting the child and that they must make a genuine effort to engage with each other to reach a consensus when making major long-term decisions.
 Equal shared parental responsibility does not mean that the child spends equal time with each parent.

 The Act provides that the Court must then give consideration to: